Georgy Zhukov: Germany invades the Soviet Union

+Battle of Kursk

 Zhukov was a Stavka coordinator at the battle of Kursk in July 1943.
 He was considered the main architect of the Soviet victory together with Vasilevsky.
 According to Zhukov's memoirs, he played a central role in the planning of the battle and the hugely successful offensive that followed.
 Commander of the Central Front Konstantin Rokossovsky, said, however, that the planning and decisions for the Battle of Kursk were made without Zhukov, that he only arrived just before the battle, made no decisions and left soon afterward, and that Zhukov exaggerated his role.
 A sense of the nature of the beginning of Rokossovsky's famous World War II rivalry with Zhukov can be gathered from reading Rokossovsky's comments in an official report on Zhukov's character:

 Has a strong will.
 Decisive and firm.
 Often demonstrates initiative and skillfully applies it.
 Disciplined.
 Demanding and persistent in his demands.
 A somewhat ungracious and not sufficiently sympathetic person.
 Rather stubborn.
 Painfully proud.
 In professional terms well trained.
 Broadly experienced as a military leader...
 Absolutely cannot be used in staff or teaching jobs because constitutionally he hates them.

 From 12 February 1944, Zhukov coordinated the actions of the 1st Ukrainian and 2nd Ukrainian Fronts.
-On 1 March, Zhukov was appointed the commander of the 1st Ukrainian Front until early May following the ambush of Nikolai Vatutin, its commander, by the Ukrainian Insurgent Army near Ostroh.
-During the Soviet offensive Operation Bagration, Zhukov coordinated the 1st Belorussian and 2nd Belorussian Fronts, later the 1st Ukrainian Front as well.
+On 1 March, Zhukov was appointed the commander of the 1st Ukrainian Front until early May following the ambush of Nikolai Vatutin, its commander, by the anti-Soviet Ukrainian Insurgent Army near Ostroh.
+During the Soviet offensive named Operation Bagration, Zhukov coordinated the 1st Belorussian and 2nd Belorussian Fronts, and later the 1st Ukrainian Front as well.
 On 23 August, Zhukov was sent to the 3rd Ukrainian Front to prepare for the advance into Bulgaria.

+Surrender of Germany

+March on Berlin

 On 16 November, he became commander of the 1st Belorussian Front which took part in the Vistula–Oder offensive and the Battle of Berlin.
 He called on his troops to "remember our brothers and sisters, our mothers and fathers, our wives and children tortured to death by Germans ...
-We shall exact a brutal revenge for everything."
+We shall exact a brutal revenge for everything".
 More than 20 million Soviet soldiers and civilians died as a result of the war.
-In a reprise of atrocities committed by German soldiers against Soviet civilians in the eastward advance into Soviet territory during Operation Barbarossa, the westward march by Soviet forces was marked by brutality towards German civilians, which included looting, burning and systematic rapes.
+In a reprisal for atrocities committed by German soldiers against Soviet civilians in the eastward advance into Soviet territory during Operation Barbarossa, the westward march by Soviet forces was marked by brutality towards German civilians, which included looting, burning and systematic rapes.

 Zhukov was chosen to personally accept the German Instrument of Surrender in Berlin.

 Post-war service

 Soviet occupation zone

-After the German capitulation, Zhukov became the first commander of the Soviet occupation zone.
-On 10 June 1945, he returned to Moscow to prepare for the Moscow Victory Parade of 1945.
+After the German capitulation, Zhukov became the first commander of the Soviet occupation zone in Germany.
+On 10 June 1945, he returned to Moscow to prepare for the 1945 Moscow Victory Parade.
 On 24 June, Stalin appointed him commander in chief of the parade.
 After the ceremony, on the night of 24 June, Zhukov went to Berlin to resume his command.

 In May 1945, Zhukov signed three resolutions to improve living standards in the Soviet occupation zone: